Fundamental Limits of Distributed Linearly Separable Computation under Cyclic Assignment: Proof of Theorem : New achievable distributed computing scheme

-The next step is to solve the last $6$ rows of ${\bf F}'$ satisfying~\eqref{eq:equations for example_2}.
+The next step is to solve the last $6$ rows of ${\bf F}'$ (virtual demands) satisfying~\eqref{eq:equations for example_2}.
 This equation is solvable because ${\bf E}^{\text{\rm T}}$ has dimension $18 \times 6$ and is of full rank; thus the left null space of ${\bf E}^{\text{\rm T}}$ contains $18-6 = 12$ linearly independent vectors ($6$ of them are the real demands), which could be exactly the rows of ${\bf F}'$.
+The explicit form of the matrix ${\bf F}'$ is provided in~\eqref{eq:example F'_2}.

-Finally, as described above, after determining ${\bf F}'$, we can then determine $s^{n,1}$ and $s^{n,2}$ for each worker $n\in [6]$.
-The realizations of ${\bf F}'$ and ${\bf S}$ are given in~\eqref{eq:example F'_2} and~\eqref{eq:example S_2}, respectively.
-It can be checked that ${\bf S}$ is of full rank, satisfying Condition (c2).
+Finally, as described above, after determining ${\bf F}'$, we can then determine $\sv^{n,1}$ and $\sv^{n,2}$ for each worker $n\in [6]$.
+The realizations of ${\bf S}$ is given in~\eqref{eq:example S_2} and it can be checked that ${\bf S}$ is of full rank, satisfying Condition (c2).

 \paragraph*{Decoding phase} Since ${\bf S}$ is of full rank, by receiving ${\bf S} {\bf F}' {\bf W}$, the master can multiple it by the first $6$ rows of the inverse of ${\bf S}$ to recover the computation task.